Annual Reports

 Reaching More Lives

 ScoutReach is the Sam Houston Area Council's initiative to provide an opportunity for all young people to join Scouting, regardless of their circumstances, neighborhood, or ethnic background.
-The programs include Cub Scouts, Scouts BSA, and Venturing.
 ScoutReach gives special leadership and emphasis to economically challenged youth via non-traditional methods.
-Through caring, well-trained, paid leadership, and with neighborhood partners who will provide a safe, regular meeting place, ScoutReach delivers a Scouting program to our most needy youth in the inner-city neighborhoods of Southeast Texas.
-This program encourages parental involvement but is fully subsidized through the council's annual operating budget.
-In 2024, this amounted to a total of $867,381.
+Through caring, well-trained, paid leadership, and with partner schools a Scouting program is delivered during the school day to all eligible students at no cost to the student or school.
+ScoutReach delivers a Scouting program to our most needy youth in at-risk neighborhoods of Southeast Texas.

 Youth Served and Volunteers